 It is therefore vital, that the restoration process is very detailed and combines methods which often include; removal, strip out, decontamination, drying, sealing and odour control.
 These need to be completed in a systematic manner, in order to expose hidden contaminants and effectively restore the affected property.

-Fire and Smoke Restoration is a specialised process; that requires a special set of skills, combining experience, knowledge of smoke behaviour during combustion, the potential risk of harm to health as a result of chemical residual compounds and the built environment.
+Fire and Smoke Restoration is a specialized process; that requires a special set of skills, combining experience, knowledge of smoke behavior during combustion, the potential risk of harm to health as a result of chemical residual compounds and the built environment.
 Often contractors attempt to clean building components that are permanently damaged as a result of chloride or acidic attack; this in turn increases claim cost to insurers unnecessarily.

 At Pircsa we can assist in making sure that the scope of works is reflective of the resultant damage at the outset.
 This prevents scope creep and variations as a result of items being highlighted after works have commenced.